 Rose, Maurice, 1899-1945

-Found in 13 Collections and/or Records:
+Found in 29 Collections and/or Records:

-Scope and Contents Box contains photocopies of newspaper articles pertaining to General Maurice Rose from the Intermountain Jewish News; (1) copy of the Colorado History News from April 1995; (1) copy of the "The First Twenty-Five Years of the General Rose Memorial Hospital 1945-1970" and (1) copy of "Major General Maurice Rose: The Most Decorated Battletank Commander in U.S. Military History."
-Also contains newspaper clippings on the 70th Anniversary of the founding of General Rose Memorial Hospital.
+Box contains photocopies of newspaper articles pertaining to General Maurice Rose from the Intermountain Jewish News; (1) copy of the Colorado History News from April 1995; (1) copy of the "The First Twenty-Five Years of the General Rose Memorial Hospital 1945-1970" and (1) copy of "Major General Maurice Rose: The Most Decorated Battletank Commander in U.S. Military History."
+Also contains newspaper from April 3, 1945 announcing General Rose's Death.

-Scope and Contents From the Collection: Collection contains photocopies of newspaper articles pertaining to General Maurice Rose from the Intermountain Jewish News; (1) copy of the Colorado History News from April 1995; (1) copy of the book "The First Twenty-Five Years of the General Rose Memorial Hospital 1945-1970"; (1) copy of the book "Major General Maurice Rose: The Most Decorated Battletank Commander in U.S. Military History".
+Collection contains a copy of the Colorado History News from April 1995; a copy of the book "The First Twenty-Five Years of the General Rose Memorial Hospital 1945-1970"; a copy of the book "Major General Maurice Rose: The Most Decorated Battletank Commander in U.S. Military History."
 It also contains a print of recently restored painting of General Maurice Rose, news clippings, photographs, scrapbooks, correspondence, and research materials.